Brobit/42xEsadhar/readme.md

 - [x] put a cooldown on the level changement
 - [ ] make an annimation on the camera movement with gsap
 - [x] implement the respawn of the ennemy
+- [ ] correct the malfunction of the 3d asset, the method used doesn't allow to resolve this problem, we need to rework the 3d assets, or find an another solution.

 bug :